 “It is neither their meat nor their blood that reaches Allah, but it is Taqwa from you that reaches Him.”
 (Al-Hajj 22:33)

-The meaning of Sacrifice:
+The Meaning of Sacrifice

 Dahaya is the plural of Dahiyyah, Adahi is the plural of Udhiyyah and Adha is the plural of Adhat.
 They all refer to the animal sacrificed on the 10th of Dhul-Hijjah, or after that during the days of Tashriq (the three days after Edi-ul-Adha; the 11th, 12th, and 13th of Dhul-Hijjah) as part of the Eid celebration with the intention of seeking the pleasure and drawing nearer to Allah.

-What and How to sacrifice?
+What and How to Sacrifice?

-Allah (SWT) has given us supremacy over animal and permitted us to eat their meat.
+Allah (SWT) has given us supremacy over animals and permitted us to eat their meat.
 Their meats will be lawful for us only if we pronounce His Name while slaughtering them and taking their lives.

-Anyone who has the intention to offer a sacrifice, he must refrain from trimming his hair and clipping his finger nails during the first ten days of Dhul-Hijjah, until after they have performed the sacrifice.
+Anyone who has the intention to offer a sacrifice, he must refrain from trimming his hair and clipping his fingernails during the first ten days of Dhul-Hijjah, until after they have performed the sacrifice.
 The Prophet (PBUH) said:

-“If anyone has an animal for slaughter (as sacrifice), then when the crescent of Dhul-Hajjah is sighted, then he is not to take (cut) from his hair nor his nails until he has sacrificed.”
+“If anyone has an animal for slaughter (as a sacrifice), then when the crescent of Dhul-Hajjah is sighted, then he is not to take (cut) from his hair nor his nails until he has sacrificed.”
 (Muslim 1977)

 On the other hand, the one who does not have the ability to offer a sacrifice should, as far as possible, try to follow the ruling of those offering a sacrifice; for instance, he should not get his hair cut, etc., from the moment of the sighting of the crescent.
-And when those who sacrifice, go for their hair cut, he should also have his hair cut, along with them.
+And when those who sacrifice, go for their haircut, he should also have his hair cut, along with them.
 Thereupon, he would also get the recompense of the sacrifice.

 This highlights that whoever does not offer a sacrifice in spite of being capable of doing so, does not have the right to participate in the joys of the Muslims.
 It does not mean that he is not required to perform the Eid prayer, but it is to warn him to avoid abandoning the sacrifice.